Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

 } {

-} \end{linenomath} where the variables $v_{\text {m}}$ and $v_{\text {th}}$ are the measured and theoretical differential E3C/E2C ratios in the bins of interest, respectively, and $V_{\text{m}}$ is the covariance matrix of the unfolded experimental data.
-Experimental and theoretical uncertainties are taken into account through the nuisance parameters $\vec\theta=({\theta_1,\ldots}, \theta_n)$, where $n$ is their number.
-Each $\theta_j$ describes one source of uncertainty, modeled with a standard normal distribution.
-The value $\theta_j=1$ corresponds to a change by one standard deviation in the shape, simultaneously across all the bins in the E2C and E3C distributions in a correlated way.
+} \end{linenomath} where the variables $v_{\text {m}}$ and $v_{\text {th}}$ are the measured and predicted differential E3C/E2C ratios, respectively, and $V_{\text{m}}$ is the covariance matrix of the unfolded data.
+The experimental and theoretical uncertainties are considered through $n$ nuisance parameters, $\vec\theta=({\theta_1,\ldots}, \theta_n)$, where $\theta_j$ is the number of standard deviations by which the uncertainty ``$j$" is varied.
+The $\theta_j$ variation changes the shapes of the E2C and E3C distributions simultaneously across all the bins.

-The best fit value of \asZ is determined by minimizing the $\chi^2$ with respect to varying all the nuisance parameters simultaneously, for each value of \alpS.
-The uncertainty is evaluated from the \asZ values that lead to $\chi^2$ values exceeding the minimum $\chi^2$ by 1.
-The obtained result is $\asZ = 0.1229^{+0.0014}_{-0.0012}\stat {}^{+0.0030}_{-0.0033 } \thy {}^{+0.0023} _{-0.0036} (\text{exp})$, where theo and exp stand for theoretical and experimental systematic uncertainties, respectively.
-The most significant sources of uncertainty arise from the renormalization scale in the theoretical calculation (2.4\%) and the energy scales of the jet constituents (2.3\%).
-Tabulated results are provided in the HepData record~\cite{hepdata}.
+The best fit value of \asZ is $0.1229^{+0.0014}_{-0.0012}\stat {}^{+0.0030}_{-0.0033 } \thy {}^{+0.0023} _{-0.0036} (\text{exp})$, where theo and exp stand for theoretical and experimental systematic uncertainties, respectively.
+The central value is determined by minimizing the $\chi^2$ with respect to the nuisance parameters, simultaneously varied, and the uncertainties are given by the \asZ values that lead to $\chi^2$ values exceeding the minimum by 1.
+The high precision stems from the cancelation of most E2C and E3C systematic uncertainties in their ratio.
+The largest sources of uncertainty are the renormalization scale in the theoretical calculation (2.4\%) and the energy scales of the jet constituents (2.3\%).